Gwangju again: CLS Media Literacy and Democracy seminar

 Mulberry: A college application strategist

-I recently created Mulberry, a webapp students can use to compute their optimal college application strategy.
+I recently created Mulberry, a web app students can use to compute their optimal college application strategy.
 It is a free, open-source, user-friendly interface to Algorithm 1 from my MS thesis.

 The Mulberry logo: a magenta berry and a green leaf